601-A Waiver Attorney in Houston, TX

 - Receipt for immigration processing if seeking I-130, I-140 or I-360.

-- Proof of relationship to qualifying relative is seeking a visa based on family-sponsored immigration
+- Proof of relationship to a qualifying relative is seeking a visa based on family-sponsored immigration

 - Proof of citizenship or lawful permanent residence of qualifying relative if seeking a visa based on family sponsorship